Complete DDR4, LPDDR4 and LPDDR4X test coverage as described by JESD79-4D, JESD209-4D and JESD209-4-1A

 tDQSQ verifies the skew between DQS and the associated DQ within a read burst.
 QPHY-DDR4 will perform this measurement on every DQ transition within a read burst.
 Upon completion each test will display a fully annotated "worst case measurement" screenshot which includes trace labels for the signals under test and relevant voltage levels.

-SRI_diff, the DDR4 definition for input slew rate on DQS, measures the slew rate on every rising and falling edge within a write burst.
-QPHY-DDR4 will measure every transition within each write burst in the acquisition providing statistically meaningful results in a short period of time.
-In this case over 3,000 slew rate measurements were performed which ensures that the true maximum and minimum points have been caught without requiring multiple acquisitions.
+The differential and single-ended slew rates defined by the JEDEC standards for DDR4/LPDDR4/4X measure every rising and falling edge within a write burst.
+QPHY-DDR4 will measure every transition within each write burst in the acquisition providing large statistically results in a short period of time.
+In this picture over 3,000 slew rate measurements were performed which ensures that the true maximum and minimum points have been caught without requiring multiple acquisitions.